CONCORD, N.C. — An illness outbreak tied to sushi sold at two Concord Harris Teeter stores is over, according to the Cabarrus Health Alliance.

 She said she is doing a lot better now and wants people to be safe.

-Last Friday, officials said they used loyalty card transaction data to identify and notify 429 households that purchased sushi products at the Concord locations during the timeframe.
+Officials said they used loyalty card transaction data to identify and notify 429 households that purchased sushi products at the Concord locations during the timeframe.

 CHA said they released the information out of an abundance of caution because 107 other sushi transactions were made without a loyalty card.